Accenture/openathon-2019-angular/lab-04/README.md

 export class CoreModule {}
 ```

-Note that we need the HttpClientModule in the *imports* object since this is the module where reside *HttpClient* and *HttpHeaders* which we are using in the service.
+Note that we need the HttpClientModule in the *imports* object since this is the  module where resides *HttpClient* and *HttpHeaders* we are using in the service.

-> **_Side Note:_**  Remember, we need import all Angular modules needed in our app module or feature modules in order their class, interfaces... to be available to import  in our components.
+> **_Side Note:_**  Remember, we need to import all Angular modules needed in our app module or feature modules so their class, interfaces... can be imported into our components.

-A important detail is that we need put the service in the *providers* array.
-This is so because the provider tell Angular how obtain a value for a dependency and services are dependencies after all.
-There is more about providers but we leave it as more advanced concepts for now.
+An important detail is that we need to put the service in the *providers* array.
+This is because the provider tells Angular how to obtain a value for a dependency (and services are dependencies after all).
+There is more about providers, but we will leave it for now as they are more advanced concepts.

-Now we will register the core module in the main app.module.ts where always have to be all thing we use in the app.
+Now, we will register the core module in the main app.module.ts where we always must have all things we want to use in the app.

 ```javascript
 import { BrowserModule } from "@angular/platform-browser";